How to Apply for and Use a Credit Card in Singapore

 Opportunity to build credit score

-Proper and responsible use of credit cards (i.e., repaying credit card bills promptly) allows you to build your credit score.
+Proper and responsible use of your newfound spending power allows you to build your credit score.
+Lowering your credit utilisation, via a higher credit limit, for example, can also help.
 The better your score is, the easier it gets for you to apply for loans in the future.

 Earn rewards such as cashback or miles points

-Getting a credit card is an excellent choice for consumers who wish to earn rewards for their purchases.
+Do you like the idea of accumulating rewards for every dollar spent?
 Some cards provide cashbacks, rewards points, or mileage points for everyday purchases, while others offer significant discounts and flexible payment options.

 Increased purchasing power

-A credit card issuer will give you a maximum credit limit that you aren't allowed to spend beyond, i.e. a credit limit of $20,000.
+Maximum credit limit refers to what you aren't allowed to spend beyond, i.e. a credit limit of $20,000.
 Now, this may seem exciting as your purchasing power has now increased by $20,000.
-However, observe responsible spending.
-Only spend what you can afford to pay in cash when the bill arrives.
+However, one should observe responsible spending to maintain a good credit score.

 Accessibility and convenience

 Credit cards allow you to enjoy online or in-store shopping without the hassle of cash.
-You can purchase anything within your credit limit with just a swipe or tap of your credit card.
+You can purchase anything within your credit limit simply by swiping or tapping your card.
 You'll also receive monthly statements to help you keep track of your expenditure.